Infertility occurs when you’re not able to become pregnant after

 - early menopause

-- blocked or scarred fallopian tubes, due to infection or endometriosis
+- blocked or scarred fallopian tubes due to

 Infertility in Men

 Problems with sperm production and delivery, a low sperm count,

 and low motility, or ability of sperm to swim and fertilize the egg, can all